-- Students will be responsible for holding conferences with their parents/guardians at the end of the 1st semester. - Conferences will be scheduled at A.R.
+- Students will be responsible for holding conferences with their parents/guardians for Fall Progress Report 2 and Spring Progress Report 2. - Conferences will be scheduled at A.R.
 Johnson after school for parents/guardians to attend.

 As part of their learning journey, students will develop portfolios which will highlight their academic and social goals, diagnostic data, academic progress, achievements, learning artifacts and areas in need of growth.